 Elderberries can be harvested by hand or with a small tool such as a fork or pruner.
 It is best to harvest elderberries when they are fully ripe and have turned a deep purple color.

 No, elderberry is not hard to grow.
 The plant is fairly easy to care for and does not require a lot of maintenance.
 However, it does require full sun and well-drained soil to grow properly.
 There is also a lengthy initial growth time before the plant will begin to produce berries.

 Do Deer and Squirrels Eat Elderberry Bushes?

-Yes, deer and squirrels may eat elderberry bushes.
+Yes, just like humans eat elderberry gummies and other products made out of elderberry, deer and squirrels may eat elderberry bushes.
 However, the plant is not a preferred food source for these animals.
 If you have a problem with deer or squirrels eating your elderberry bush, you can try using a fence or other physical barrier to keep them away.
 You can also try using a deer or squirrel repellent.
 If none of these options work, you can try planting in an area where these animals do not frequent.